rubyforgood/human-essentials/docs/user_guide/bank/community_product_drive_participants.md

 After saving the participant's details there will be a new row in the Product Drive Participants page.

-You can also add new participants "on the fly" as you enter the donations, through the new [donation screen](essentials_donations.md).
+You can also add new participants "on the fly" as you enter the donations, through the [New Donation](essentials_donations.md) page.

+[TODO: link to new donations ]

 ## Viewing participant information